 Digital 2D animation techniques with an emphasis on using animation principles to create expressive and communicative movement.
 Students will experiment with various styles of 2D computer animation and gain a deeper understanding of 2D animation techniques and software.
-Credits: 3 Lecture Hours: 0 Studio Hours: 6 Clock Hours: 3 Prerequisites: Minimum C- in MDES 120.

 MDES 212: Design Fundamentals for Motion